rccordell/is578-intro-dh/_assessments/03-discussion.md

 Particularly in a graduate class, students are often tempted to write 3 lengthy paragraphs, but I _strongly urge_ you stick to 3 well-developed sentences, either declarative (an observation) or interrogative (a question).

+Keep in mind that our discussion sections are bi-weekly, with the exception of weeks one and two, so you will generally have two weeks to prepare readings.

 ## 2. During Class: Collaborative Note-Taking

 ### Assignment Overview

 + Weekly
 + Students work together
-+ Added to the week's shared Google Doc, under the heading "Discussion Notes"
++ Added to the week's shared Google Doc, under the heading "Discussion Notes" or "Lab Notes"
 + Each student should add their initials to substantive additions
 + Written during the pertinent class period

 ### Assignment Details

 As we discuss together, you should seek to contribute to our collective notes in the week's Google Doc.
-This is an opportunity to share your thoughts asynchronously as our conversations develop. you are encouraged to share questions, reflections, and ideas that emerge from the readings and from mine and your colleague's comments.
-You are also encouraged to share relevant materials for that week’s readings in the document—anything from social media links to newly published scholarship—and to comment on one another’s contributions.
-Combined with the discussion prep, these collective syntheses become a sort of annotated bibliography and brainstorming resource you can use while working on your projects and after the course as well.
+This is an opportunity to share your thoughts asynchronously as our conversations develop.

+1. For our discussion sections, I encouraged you to share questions, reflections, and ideas that emerge from the readings, from my framing commentary, and from your colleague's comments.
+I also encourage you to share relevant materials for that week’s readings in the document—anything from social media links to newly published scholarship—and to comment on one another’s contributions.
+2. For lab sections, feel free to add any realizations, tips and tricks, or additional resources that might help your colleagues with that week's technology and activity.

+Combined with the discussion prep, these collective syntheses become a sort of annotated bibliography and brainstorming resource you can use while working on your final projects, as well as after the course ends.